yung00se/EECS-563-EC/README.md

 - Upon rejoining, you should see that all of your message history was restored, and you can continue sending messages from where you left off

-# Overview
-- This implementation consists of three codebases:
-    - An API that uses HTTP for processing login/signup requests, and for storing/retrieving message history for users using a MongoDB database collection
-    - A TCP server that can relay messages between users quickly and reliably
-    - A static client that can connect to the previously mentioned database API and TCP server

-- All code is hosted using Render, a platform for hosting cloud applications

 # Database API
-- HTTP requests to the database API can be tested at any time using POSTMAN or similar software
+- HTTP requests to the database API can be tested at any time using Postman or similar software
-- Note:
-    - While it is technically possible to test LOGIN and SIGNUP URLs in Postman, it is not practical, as you would need to include the hashed password in both cases
-    - You can, however, test the GET-CHAT-HISTORY and ADD-CHAT URLs quite easily (see [Get Chat History](#get-chat-history) and [Add Chat](#add-chat))
+- Make sure to correctly format the JSON in the request body, or you will not get a successful response
+- See the proper formatting for each request below under [Authentication](#authentication)

 ## Authentication